The-Plottwist/Arch-setup/README.md

 ## Features

-*It provides a complete system installation which can be boiled down to:*
+*`arch-setup.sh` provides a complete system installation which can be boiled down to:*

 - Auto partitioning [[disabled by default](#how-to-enable-auto-partitioningencrypting)]